ateneva/SQL/README.md

 # Here you can find anything SQL-related
-## from differences in syntax between different databases to handy function explanations

 * [How do I find the difference between two time periods with SQL?](https://github.com/ateneva/SQL/blob/main/syntax_comparisons/1_date_age_in_years_months.sql)